Haunted Antiques: Do Some Items Retain Ghostly Emotions of Original Owners?

 The sleeping baby doll.
 I never felt comfortable with this doll and eventually needed to put it in storage out in the barn.

 Now, on with my story.
 In your day-to-day handling of antiques and collectibles, have you ever picked up an item and wondered about the person who originally owned the piece?
-Especially when dealing with items that tend to be very personal, such as a vanity, comb and brush, precious antique doll, jewelry and certain articles of clothing such as a wedding dress.
+Especially when dealing with items that tend to be very personal, such as a vanity, comb and brush, precious antique doll, jewelry and certain articles of clothing, such as a wedding dress.
 Who was that person?
 What was their life like?
 How did I end up owning the item?

-I took in a consignment from a lady who had recently married a man whose wife of 40-plus years had passed away from a long bout with cancer just six months previous.
+I took in a consignment from a lady who had recently married a man whose wife of 40-plus years had passed away after a long bout with cancer just six months previous.
 The consignor had been relegated with the job of getting rid of the deceased wife’s possessions, so she brought them to me.
 In the beginning, I did not know the full story, but within a month I asked for an account of the items.

 The woman brought in a few contemporary dolls—I have been a lifelong doll collector so dolls generally do not freak me out—but one of these dolls looked like a sleeping infant and from the moment I first picked her up I felt very uncomfortable holding her.
 But I took her upstairs anyway and placed her in a beautiful wood cradle near the other dolls.
 The next morning, when I came into the shop and was going around getting ready to open for the day, I noticed that most of the dolls were out of place.
 I put everything back where they belonged and went on about my business.
 Throughout the day I heard noises coming from upstairs, even when I knew there was no one in the shop but me.
 This continued on pretty much every day, as did the disarray of the dolls and toys.